 As part of CAPS' efforts to grow in understanding and attention to diverse experiences and to enhance multicultural humility, all providers participate in two CAPS diversity trainings each semester.
 Semesterlong themes are chosen by available staff and interns prior to the start of the Fall semester.
-Diversity Training themes in recent years include liberation psychology, model minority narratives, intergenerational trauma, anti-fat stigma, decolonizing multicultural counseling, navigating diverse belief systems in therapy, first-generation college students, power and privilege, working with undocumented students, spiritual diversity, transgender and GNB clients, international student experiences, and neurodiversity.
+Diversity Training themes in recent years include anticapitalism in psychology, therapy and neurodivergence, liberation psychology, model minority narratives, intergenerational trauma, anti-fat stigma, decolonizing multicultural counseling, navigating diverse belief systems in therapy, first-generation college students, power, and privilege, working with undocumented students, spiritual diversity, transgender and GNB clients, LGBTQ+ affirming therapy, international student experiences, and neurodiversity.

 To develop and implement these trainings, a small diversity training planning group is established each semester.
-The planning group typically includes a CAPS senior staff member (coordinator), two interns, a counseling assistant (advanced trainee), and a beginning practicum counselor.
+The planning group includes a CAPS senior staff member (coordinator), two interns, and occasionally a counseling assistant (advanced trainee) or beginning practicum counselor.
 Interns decide which two among themselves will plan and facilitate the diversity trainings for the fall and spring semesters, respectively, with the expectation that each intern participates in this development and implementation one semester or the other.

-The first training/seminar of the semester often involves a video or slide presentation, or a guest speaker or panel.
+The first training/seminar of the semester often involves discussion or experiential activities, a video or slide presentation, or a guest speaker or panel.
 Facilitators may also identify related readings for participants to have prior to the training.
 Based on feedback from the first seminar, and with consultation from the diversity training coordinator, interns take the lead in planning and facilitating the second seminar of the semester.
+CAPS Diversity Committee and Diversity Dialogues